DocHatty/Vulpes-Celare/README.md

 ## License

-AGPL-3.0-only.
+Interim license (pending Apache 2.0).
+Research and non-commercial use permitted.
 See `LICENSE` for details.

 ## Contributing